JAMPS657/Personal_Projects/README.md

 My education began as an aspiring scientist, majoring in various branches of Chemistry and Biology as an undergraduate at the University of Colorado at Boulder.
 I eventually had the opportunity to utilize software and programming languages for various experiments.
 Fostering that interest in programming and leveraging computing power has led me to where I am today, with a deep well of curiosity and awe at potential opportunities to make a quantifiable impact by generating insight from data.

 I value and appreciate the ability to convey a story through expression, coming in many forms.
-Whether it's a videogame being an expression of imagination, an anime as a commentary on the historical context of being a man in Japan, or simply sharing an experience as an expression of community.
+Whether it's a videogame being an expression of imagination, or simply sharing an experience as an expression of community.

 A form of expression I'm passionate about developing would be my skillset as a Data Scientist, which encompasses my strengths on a personal and technical level.